ZhuEthan/ZhuEthan.github.io/_posts/2015-02-18-The-willpower-instinct.md

 3. Put first things first in morning to avoid exhaustion (The willpower can drain)
 4. Thinking about the benefits;
 5. To avoid licencing effect: how committed do you feel to your goal rather than focusing too much on the progress.
+6. If there is something you have been putting off, motivate yourself by linking it with something that gets your dopamine neurons firing.

 ###